-- The School/College facilitates a whole-school approach to safeguarding, ensuring that safeguarding and protection are at the forefront and underpin all relevant aspects of process and policy development. - They maintain oversight of the Online Safety Policy contained within our main child protection policy, and the arrangements put in place to ensure appropriate filtering and monitoring on school devices and school network.
-The appropriateness of any filtering and monitoring systems will in part be informed by the risk assessment required by the Prevent Duty as required by KCSiE 2023 paragraph138 to147.
-This will include: - -Identify identify and assign roles and responsibilities to manage filtering and monitoring systems. - review filtering and monitoring provision at least annually. - block harmful and inappropriate content without unreasonably impacting teaching and learning. - have effective monitoring strategies in place that meet the school/ colleges safeguarding need. - review and discuss the standards with the leadership team, IT staff and service providers to ensure the school/college meets the standard published by the Department for Education filtering and monitoring standards.

-Meeting digital and technology standards in schools and colleges - Filtering and monitoring standards for schools and colleges - Guidance - GOV.UK (www.gov.uk)

-Ensure that all staff undergo safeguarding and child protection training, including online safety training providing an understanding of the expectations and applicable roles and responsibilities in relation to filtering and monitoring.
+- ✓ The School/College facilitates a whole-school approach to safeguarding, ensuring that safeguarding and protection are at the forefront and underpin all relevant aspects of process and policy development. - ✓ They maintain oversight of the Online Safety Policy contained within our main child protection policy, and the arrangements put in place to ensure appropriate filtering and monitoring on school devices and school network.
+The appropriateness of any filtering and monitoring systems will in part be informed by the risk assessment required by the Prevent Duty.
+This will include: - √ identify and assign roles and responsibilities to manage filtering and monitoring systems. - ✓ review filtering and monitoring provision at least annually. - ✓ block harmful and inappropriate content without unreasonably impacting teaching and learning. - √ have effective monitoring strategies in place that meet the school/ colleges safeguarding need. - review and discuss the standards with the leadership team, IT staff and service providers to ensure the school/college meets the standard published by the Department for Education filtering and monitoring standards.
+Meeting digital and technology standards in schools and colleges Filtering and monitoring standards for schools and colleges Guidance GOV.UK (www.gov.uk) - Confirm a review takes place ensure the standards and discuss with IT staff and service providers these standards and whether more needs to be done to support our school/college in meeting and maintaining this standard and communicating these to staff, our pupils/students, parents, carers and visitors to the school who provide teaching to children as part of the learning and educational opportunities we provide. - Ensure that all staff undergo safeguarding and child protection training, including online safety training providing an understanding of the expectations and applicable roles and responsibilities in relation to filtering and monitoring.